Sasanian Empire: Roman Empire

 In general, over the span of the centuries, in the west, Sassanid territory abutted that of the large and stable Roman state, but to the east, its nearest neighbors were the Kushan Empire and nomadic tribes such as the White Huns.
 The construction of fortifications such as Tus citadel or the city of Nishapur, which later became a center of learning and trade, also assisted in defending the eastern provinces from attack.

 In south and central Arabia, Bedouin Arab tribes occasionally raided the Sassanid empire.
 The Kingdom of Al-Hirah, a Sassanid vassal kingdom, was established to form a buffer zone between the empire's heartland and the Bedouin tribes.
-The dissolution of the Kingdom of Al-Hirah by Khosrau II in 602 contributed greatly to decisive Sassanid defeats suffered against Bedouin Arabs later in the century.
+The dissolution of the Kingdom of Al-Hirah by Khosrow II in 602 contributed greatly to decisive Sassanid defeats suffered against Bedouin Arabs later in the century.
 These defeats resulted in a sudden takeover of the Sassanid empire by Bedouin tribes under the Islamic banner.

 In the north, Khazars and the Western Turkic Khaganate frequently assaulted the northern provinces of the empire.
 They plundered Media in 634.
 Shortly thereafter, the Persian army defeated them and drove them out.
 The Sassanids built numerous fortifications in the Caucasus region to halt these attacks, such as the imposing fortifications built in Derbent (Dagestan, North Caucasus, now a part of Russia) that to a large extent, have remained intact up to this day.

 On the eastern side of the Caspian Sea, the Sassanians erected the Great Wall of Gorgan, a 200 km-long defensive structure probably aimed to protect the empire from northern peoples, such as the White Huns.

-War with Axum
+Kingdom of Aksum

-In 522, before Khosrau's reign, a group of monophysite Axumites led an attack on the dominant Himyarites of southern Arabia.
+In 522, before Khosrow's reign, a group of monophysite Axumites led an attack on the dominant Himyarites of southern Arabia.
 The local Arab leader was able to resist the attack but appealed to the Sassanians for aid, while the Axumites subsequently turned towards the Byzantines for help.
 The Axumites sent another force across the Red Sea and this time successfully killed the Arab leader and replaced him with an Axumite man to be king of the region.

 In 531, Emperor Justinian suggested that the Axumites of Yemen should cut out the Persians from Indian trade by maritime trade with the Indians.
 The Ethiopians never met this request because an Axumite general named Abraha took control of the Yemenite throne and created an independent nation.
 After Abraha's death one of his sons, Ma'd-Karib, went into exile while his half-brother took the throne.
-After being denied by Justinian, Ma'd-Karib sought help from Khosrau, who sent a small fleet and army under commander Vahriz to depose the new king of Yemen.
+After being denied by Justinian, Ma'd-Karib sought help from Khosrow, who sent a small fleet and army under commander Vahriz to depose the new king of Yemen.
 After capturing the capital city San'a'l, Ma'd-Karib's son, Saif, was put on the throne.

 Justinian was ultimately responsible for Sassanian maritime presence in Yemen.
-By not providing the Yemenite Arabs support, Khosrau was able to help Ma'd-Karib and subsequently established Yemen as a principality of the Sassanian Empire.
+By not providing the Yemenite Arabs support, Khosrow was able to help Ma'd-Karib and subsequently established Yemen as a principality of the Sassanian Empire.